adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

   Forwarding                    http://c991-80-113-16-28.ngrok.io -> http://localhost:8080
   Forwarding                    https://c991-80-113-16-28.ngrok.io -> http://localhost:8080
 ```
-Finally, similar to [Step 3](3.-To-allow-the-Adyen), add `https://*.ngrok.io` as your allowed origin.

-5. To receive events asynchronously, add a webhook:
+5. To receive notifications asynchronously, add a webhook:
 * In the Customer Area go to Developers → Webhooks and create a new 'Standard notification' webhook.
 * Enter the URL of your application/endpoint (e.g. `https://c991-80-113-16-28.ngrok.io/api/webhooks/notifications/` or `https://xd1r2txt-5001.euw.devtunnels.ms`).
 * Define username and password (Basic Authentication) to protect your endpoint.